sigsum/log-go/doc/failover.md

 ## Log's private key

-Since the log is identified by it's signing key, for the secondary node to take on the rol of primary, it must have access to the corresponding private key.
+Since the log is identified by it's signing key, for the secondary node to take on the role of primary, it must have access to the corresponding private key.
 Hence, for failover to be possible in case of catastrophic failure, a secure backup of the private key is required.
 E.g., using n-of-k secret sharing, or a securely stored